b0x41s/typing-game/plan.md

 ## Priority 3, Hacker themed command progression

-Teach realistic, safe commands used in security work.
-Avoid destructive actions.
+Teach realistic, hacker commands used in security work or like OSCP.

 **Beginner examples**